Some of the links on our website are affiliate. If you decide to make a purchase, we’ll get a small commission at no cost to you

 Do you want to convert hedgehog years to human years?
 There is no simple way to make these calculations.
 A research done by Z. G. Standing Bear for the IHA News where he connected 100 points of data from human life to its analogy in hedgehog's life could be a reliable reference.

-Here are some of the estimations:
+Here are some of the hedgehog age equivalents in human years:

 |Hedgehog age||Human age|